 The nectar turns into honey which feeds them throughout the winter when there is no way for them to forage for food.
-The pollen is needed as a food source too but it also helps maintain the structure of the hive the bees live in.
-Ok, so stick with me here for a few more lines because I’m certainly no expert on bees (I’m actually afraid of them) and this post isn’t about the science of bees or anything and I’m getting to my point in just a sec.
-So basically, those bees are sucking every bit of life out of those flowers because they need to in order to survive.
+The pollen is needed as a food source too.
+But it also helps maintain the structure of the hive the bees live in.
+Ok, so stick with me here for a few more lines because I’m certainly no expert on bees.
+(I’m actually afraid of them) This post isn’t about the science of bees or anything.
+I’m getting to my point in just a sec.
+So basically, those bees are sucking every bit of life out of those flowers because they must in order to survive.

-Each season of my life and each stage of my children’s lives have moments of full bloom where the happiness (nectar) and joy (pollen) are overflowing.
+Each season of my life and each stage of my children’s lives have moments of full bloom.
+Here the happiness (nectar) and joy (pollen) are overflowing.
 Those blooms are fleeting…but only if you let them be.
-There have been many times during the past 19 years of being a parent where I have been overwhelmed with the responsibility of taking care of my kids.
+There were many times during the past 19 years of being a parent where I felt overwhelmed with the responsibility of taking care of my kids.
 Yes, there were (and still are) days where I have thought “I’m not good at this”, and “How am I going to do this?”.
 It’s in those difficult times that I need to “be the BEE”, so to speak, and call on my reserve of “nectar” and “pollen” and draw strength from those moments in which…you know what?… I didn’t do so badly.

 ***Oh, if for some reason you’re really interested in learning more about bees, nectar, & pollen you can click HERE .**